Two-sided Laplace transform

-In pure mathematics the argument t can be any variable, and Laplace transforms are used to study how differential operators transform the function.
+In pure mathematics the argument $t$ can be any variable, and Laplace transforms are used to study how differential operators transform the function.

-In science and engineering applications, the argument t often represents time (in seconds), and the function f(t) often represents a signal or waveform that varies with time.
+In science and engineering applications, the argument $t$ often represents time (in seconds), and the function $f(t)$ often represents a signal or waveform that varies with time.
 In these cases, the signals are transformed by filters, that work like a mathematical operator, but with a restriction.
-They have to be causal, which means that the output at a given time t cannot depend on an input that occurs at later time t.
+They have to be causal, which means that the output at a given time $t$ cannot depend on an input that occurs at later time $t'$.

-In population ecology, the argument t often represents spatial displacement in a dispersal kernel.
+In population ecology, the argument $t$ often represents spatial displacement in a dispersal kernel.

-When working with functions of time, f(t) is called the time domain representation of the signal, while F(s) is called the s-domain (or Laplace domain) representation.
+When working with functions of time, $f(t)$ is called the time domain representation of the signal, while $F(s)$ is called the s-domain (or Laplace domain) representation.
 The inverse transformation then represents a synthesis of the signal as the sum of its frequency components taken over all frequencies, whereas the forward transformation represents the analysis of the signal into its frequency components.

 Relationship to the Fourier transform

-The Fourier transform can be defined in terms of the two-sided Laplace transform:
+The Fourier transform can be defined in terms of the two-sided Laplace transform $F$ of a function $f$: